squeletec/fluent-api-generator/README.md

 invoked.
 See: [Fluent API sentence end check](https://github.com/c0stra/fluent-api-end-check)

 There are actually two different annotations:
-- `@fluent.api.simple.FluentBuilder`: generates just a simple builder class.
+- `@fluent.api.FluentBuilder`: generates just a simple builder class.
-- `@fluent.api.full.FluentBuilder`: generates separate interface, and it's implementation.
+- `@fluent.api.FluentBuilderApi`: generates separate interface, and it's implementation.

 #### 2.3 Fluent sender for beans with setter
 Very similar to fluent builder described above is `@FluentSender`.
 It also generates fluent interface for applying setter